 Reduce the number of exercises, especially any that you find too demanding.

-Believe it or not, you can only focus on one kettlebell exercise such as the kettlebell swing and benefit.
+Believe it or not, you can only focus on one kettlebell exercise, such as the kettlebell swing, and still benefit.

 Kettlebell Workout for Weight Loss – Wrapping Up

 While you can use cardio to lose weight and get fit, it’s not much help for toning, strengthening, or conditioning your muscles.

 In fact, doing too much cardio, especially during a low-calorie diet plan, can lead to muscle loss.